 The bagpipes are ideal for solo dances and monophonic music.
 Bagpipes have been mentioned for use in polyphony, but if so, problems would arise.
-The drone would preclude the possibility of any change of mode, and the continuous sound would prohibit observance of rests.
+The drone would preclude the possibility of any change of mode, and the continuous sound would prohibit the observance of rests.

-The modern Highland pipe, and probably its ancestors, were designed as war pipes, the main requirement of which was absolute maximum volume.
+The modern Highland Bagpipe, and probably its ancestors, were designed as war pipes, the main requirement of which was absolute maximum volume.
 To achieve these sound levels, they were inevitably made rather raucous, and they require unbelievable amounts of lung pressure.
-If you're thinking of taking up bagpipe playing, I'd advise you start with anything other than the Highland.
+If you're thinking of taking up bagpipe playing, I'd advise you to start with anything other than the Highland.
 You'll be doing yourself and your neighbors a favor.